-I'm Kyle, I'm 21, and I like taking photos in abandoned houses and forests.
-I moved to Eugene Oregon from Chicago in January.
+I'm Kyle, I'm 22, and I like taking photos in abandoned houses and forests.
+I live in Portland right now.
 This blog is all original content.
 A lot of the shots are self portraits.
 If you have any questions, comments, etc, I'd love to hear from you!

 My separate candids blog is sslivr